BA, Early Childhood Education

 The Benefits of a bachelor's degree in ECE at Brandman

-The Bachelor of Arts in Early Childhood Education prepares you for providing high quality care and education to young children up to the age of eight.
-Available fully online or in a blended format, at many of Brandman’s California campuses, the program allows you to achieve your degree while pursuing your career.
+The Bachelor of Arts in Early Childhood Education prepares you for providing high quality care and education to young children up to the age of eight in a flexible format that allows you to achieve your degree while pursuing your career.

 The bachelor’s degree has unique features that center on direct application such as fieldwork and two practicums that let you demonstrate your teaching competencies under guided supervision.
 The capstone course allows you to demonstrate your mastery and reflect on the knowledge, skills and dispositions required to be an effective early childhood educator.
 Based on the National Association for the Education of Young Children (NAEYC) Professional Preparation Standards for Initial Licensure and the California Early Childhood Educator Competencies, the program is designed to complement previous early childhood educational training and fieldwork typically received in community colleges.
 Lower division coursework mirrors the Curriculum Alignment Project Eight (CAP 8) which provides a foundation for upper division content and experiences.

 - Research-based practice: Integrate brain research and evidence based practices that support development and learning across the curriculum.